Neil Gorsuch Uses David Foster Wallace Fish Anecdote At Supreme Court Hearings

 Neil Gorsuch is Donald Trump’s nominee to replace late constitutionalist conservative Antonin Scalia on the Supreme Court.
 David Foster Wallace is a late postmodern novelist and essayist who committed suicide in 2008 after completing one notoriously complex and difficult novel, Infinite Jest, and dozens of essays, articles, speeches, and short stories.
 One might not immediately put these two names together but during his Supreme Court nomination hearings before Congress on Tuesday, Gorsuch referenced an anecdote about some fish that David Foster Wallace told during a commencement speech at Kenyon College in 2005, and it’s getting some attention.

-Before the graduating class of Kenyon College in 2005, David Foster Wallace begin his speech by telling an anecdote about some fish.
+Before the graduating class of Kenyon College in 2005, David Foster Wallace began his speech by telling an anecdote about some fish.
 It almost resembles a fable in the way it uses anthropomorphization of animals to teach a bit of a lesson about life.
-Perdue University has a transcription of Foster Wallace’s speech.
+Purdue University has a transcription of Foster Wallace’s speech.

 “There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says ‘Morning, boys.
 How’s the water?’
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes ‘what the hell is water?”